NirDiamant/Controllable-RAG-Agent/README.md

 ### Special Thanks

-Special thanks to Elad Levy for the great advising and ideas.
+Special thanks to Elad Levi for the great advising and ideas.